jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Silly me, I don't need `RaytracerMatrix::translation`.
 I just need a `Translation` type!
 Actually, back to the original idea!
 I don't need `Translation::new`; that's habituation from other languages (particularly Ruby) speaking.
 Best to have a `translated` method on `RaytracerMatrix`.
 Waaaait, why am I worried about this at all?
 I need `translation` for the tests (as written) anyway.
 Just leave it alone for now.
 Packages.
 Specifically, a `transformations` package. _That_ is what I wanted.

 Well!
 Scaling sure was easy after all that.

+Not super happy about implementing the `radians` parameter on `rotation_x` as an `f32` instead of using a more abstract representation, but I'll only revisit that if it proves onerous.